β‘ Lesson 18: Eevee Real-Time Rendering

 - Rough surfaces don't reflect as accurately as Cycles

-- No reflection = falls back to black or reflection probe
+- Off screen = falls back to a Sphere light probe or world

 π Transparent Materials